d-ries/linux-essentials/10_permissions/01_course.md

 ?> As you can see the groupowner of the new folder and file is ict and that's why both users can now work together with eachother's files.

+?> Also notice that de subdirectory which has been created also gets the setgid-bit set!

 ## The sticky bit

 The setgid bit solves the main problem of making files in a shared folder created by one user accessible to other users in the same non-primary group.
 However this opens up another problem: Every user with access to the share can now delete or rename the files of other users in this folder.
 In some cases, like a shared project people are working on, this is fine.
 But in cases you don't want to allow this, another special permission bit is used: the **sticky bit**.
 Setting this bit on a folder will disallow any user (except the user root) from renaming or removing files or subfolders he does not own inside that folder.